 As a small social enterprise, we generally can only afford to sponsor an event or cause if an organizer or group has a very large audience (i.e., over 100,000).
 If that's your case, then feel free to Contact us for more info.

 Otherwise, our Affiliate Program could be a good option for you, since you could gain commissions on sales that you refer to our website with a custom link or QR code.
 Then you could use that commission money on your own cacao purchases.
 Read more about our Affiliate Program HERE.

 Soul Lift Cacao is a legal inspected food business, and the groups we source from don’t currently have labeling that meets USDA/FDA requirements.
-All of these groups review and negotiate on the labels we create for U.S. sales, so everything is done with their consent and approval.
-There are many assumptions in the world of cacao about appropriation, taking advantage, etc. Soul Lift Cacao is a fledgling company still overcoming the back-end costs involved in starting a food business (commercial kitchen rental, business taxes, insurance, etc).
+All of these groups review and and approve the labels we create for U.S. sales, so everything is done with their consent.
+Most U.S. food importers are secretive about their sources, but it's part of our mission to help tell their stories.
+So we tak ea middle approach, creating our own labels with creative input from the source groups.
+There are many assumptions in the world of cacao about appropriation, taking advantage, etc. Soul Lift Cacao is a young company still overcoming the back-end costs involved in starting a food business (commercial kitchen rental, business taxes, insurance, etc).
 People who bring cacao to the U.S. by hand and sell it out of a suitcase don’t have to cover those costs, and buying from them doesn't include the safety and confidence offered by a legal food business.
-As Soul Lift Cacao thrives more and more, we will be committed to finding new ways to give back so that the people growing and preparing the cacao benefit along with us.
+As Soul Lift Cacao thrives more and more, we are committed to finding new ways to give back so that the people growing and preparing the cacao benefit along with us.
 In the meantime we prioritize working with groups who treat workers much better than cacao industry standards.
 It’s an honor to help these groups in getting their medicine out to a wider audience in a fully legal way.